Home Aviation Repositioning & Deadhead Fees

 What a repositioning leg actually is

 A repositioning leg is any segment flown without passengers for the operational purpose of getting the aircraft into position.
-There are three distinct types, each with different cost implications.
+There are three distinct types, and the estimator above only asked about the first two — the third is where multi-leg trips get expensive.

-• Inbound positioning — The flight from the aircraft's current base or last destination to your departure airport.
+The flight from the aircraft's current base or last destination to your departure airport.
 Required because charter aircraft are not pre-positioned everywhere — an aircraft based in New York must fly empty to Los Angeles before it can pick you up there.
+This is the leg you can eliminate entirely by choosing a locally-based aircraft.

-• Outbound positioning (post-trip deadhead) — The flight from your destination back to the aircraft's base or to its next assignment after dropping you off.
+The flight from your destination back to the aircraft's base or its next assignment after dropping you off.
 Required because operators typically need the aircraft back at base or positioned for another client.
+On a one-way trip, this is often the leg hidden inside a “one-way” price you assumed was clean.

-• Mid-trip repositioning — If you have a multi-leg trip and the aircraft must reposition between your legs (for example, you fly New York to Aspen, stay three days, then continue to Los Angeles), the aircraft may either wait at Aspen or reposition during your stay.
-Each option has different cost implications.
+On a multi-leg trip — New York to Aspen, three days, then on to Los Angeles — the aircraft may either wait at Aspen on standing fees or reposition during your stay.
+Each option carries different cost, and the cheaper one depends on how long you stay.
+This is covered in the four-approaches section below.

 The cost of each repositioning leg equals approximately the cost of the same flight with passengers — identical hourly rate, identical fuel burn, identical crew costs, identical landing fees.
 The aircraft is doing the same work for the operator whether it has passengers aboard or not.
-Operators have no economic reason to discount empty legs because their costs are the same.
+That is why the estimator bills positioning at the same rate as your trip: operators have no economic reason to discount empty legs, because their costs are the same.

 Why repositioning is billed at the full hourly rate